Is Luxury Watch Investing Worth It? Complete Investor's Guide

 Watches as an Asset Class

 The luxury watch market experienced a boom from 2020-2022, when prices for Rolex Daytona or Patek Philippe Nautilus skyrocketed 100-300%.
-Since then, the market has corrected, but watches remain an interesting alternative investment — provided you know what you're doing.
+Since then, the market has corrected significantly, but watches remain an interesting alternative investment — provided you know what you're doing and approach it with realistic expectations.

 Which Brands Appreciate in Value?